lazuardy-tech/anfis/README.md

 Adaptive Neuro Fuzzy Inference System Implementation in Python.

-This project is a fork of [twmeggs/anfis](https://github.com/twmeggs/anfis), with new fixes, optimizations, and improvements so that the package can be used in further projects.
+This project is a fork of [twmeggs/anfis](https://github.com/twmeggs/anfis), with bug fixes, optimizations, and improvements so that the package can be used in further projects.
 All credits goes to [twmeggs](https://github.com/twmeggs) for the original implementation.

 <br/>